-There are over 10 different waves within an hour’s run - the majority are just 30 minutes drive away.
+There are over 10 different waves within an hour’s run.
 The surf here is ultra-consistent, with lefts and rights that work in most tides.
 Best of all, the variety of surf offers many options for all levels of surfers and equipment.
 The breaks below are just a sample of the places where you can surf.
 Also rest assured there are a few spots NOT on the list, which you may get to visit while you are there.

 Aganoa Beach Right: Savaii’s premier wave and just a short paddle from your Fale.
 Like Salani on neighbouring Upolu island, Aganoa Beach Right is extremely consistent, breaking much of the year and at all sizes from 2-10ft+.
 The Right also has multiple take-off spots for any surf-level and is optimal at mid though high tides.
 Wedging on 2-3 different peaks, the Right offers a hollow tube on takeoff, then walling into the inside, and barreling again before the channel.

 Aganoa Beach Left: Also in front of the restaurant and a short paddle from the Right, the Left peels around the reef pass and into a channel on the western side of the beach.
 Depending on the swell direction, the Left has a gorgeous barrel as well.